Kuhsorkh District

 Kuhsorkh District (بخش کوهسرخ) is a former administrative division of Kashmar County, Razavi Khorasan province, Iran.
 Its capital was the city of Rivash.

 History

-After the 2016 National Census, the district was separated from the county in the establishment of Kuhsorkh County.
+In 2019, the district was separated from the county in the establishment of Kuhsorkh County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 27,029 in 7,411 households.
+At the time of the 2006 National Census, the district's population was 27,029 in 7,411 households.
 The following census in 2011 counted 26,258 people in 8,037 households.
 The 2016 census measured the population of the district as 25,014 inhabitants in 8,004 households.